Ryanair hikes profit forecast on higher fares

-DUBLIN Ryanair (RYA.I), Europe's biggest budget airline, raised its full-year profit forecast on Monday as a 17 percent rise in fares made up for more expensive fuel and reduced capacity.
+DUBLIN Ryanair (RYA.I) raised its profit forecast on Monday, saying higher ticket prices were more than making up for expensive fuel and reduced capacity, underlining the resilience of its low-cost sector as legacy carriers struggle.

-Underlining the resilience of the low-cost sector as legacy carriers struggle, Ryanair soared past analyst forecasts with a net profit of 15 million euros ($20 million) in its third quarter to December 31.
+The Irish low cost carrier, Europe's largest, beat analyst forecasts by posting net profit of 15 million euros as average fares rose 17 percent in the third quarter to December 31 from a year earlier.

-Its shares, which have gained 35 percent in the past five months, outpacing the broader Irish market, hit a four-year high initially and closed 0.9 percent higher at 4.19 euros.

 The higher fares made up for a 2 percent fall in passenger numbers as the airline grounded 80 of its 270 planes over the winter due to high fuel costs.